Teradata/stacki-wiki/Frontend-Installation.md

 networking parameters for the ethernet network that connects the Frontend to the outside network (e.g., the Internet).

-1. Choose from the network _devices_ to select the public network.
+1. Choose from the network _Devices_ to select the public network.
 2. _IP_ address of the public interface.
 3. _Netmask_.
 4. _Gateway_.